Medicare Part B provides preventive coverage only for certain vaccines. These include:

-The diagnosis codes to report with these preventive vaccines are:
+The diagnosis code to report with these preventive vaccines is:

 Other immunizations are covered under Medicare Part B only if they are directly related to the treatment of an injury or direct exposure (such as antirabies treatment, tetanus antitoxin, or booster vaccine, botulin antitoxin, antivenin, or immune globulin)